 In the past, paintings were mainly done in manuscripts, walls, wood, copper or other metal plates, or cloth.
 Local materials such as minerals, plants, soil etc were used for extracting colors.
 Thangka Paintings, Mithila paintings, Pauwa paintings, are some examples of Nepali paintings.
 These days paintings are mostly done in canvases and are influenced by western culture.

 The intricate linings of the wooden windows and doors of a temple, the complex geometry of a stupa, the prayer wheels, are examples of architecture.
 Architectural art can mainly be seen in religious sites or historical areas.
 Architecture has had major shifts according to the eras and revolutions that occurred with time.

 Artists mainly made use of bronze, granite, sandstone, limestone, for sculpting figures of gods, leaders, and rulers.
 The statues of gods, various rulers can still be seen in historical areas.

 Traditionally a lot of utensils and household materials used by Nepalese were made out of molded clay such as pyala, gamala, gyampo, gagri, diyo, lamps, flower vases and so on.

 Besides the form of art listed above, local songs, traditional musical instruments, traditional dances also reflect Nepali art.
 Art accentuates looks making things look more appealing to the eye.

-More importantly, Nepali art emphasizes the divinities of religion and the connection of man with god and nature, it symbolizes various life processes and stages such as birth, youth, death in the form of intricacies.
-Arts act as historical evidences and symbolic representation for the rich history that we posses.
+More importantly, Nepali art emphasizes the divinities of religion and the connection of man with God and nature, it symbolizes various life processes and stages such as birth, youth, death in the form of intricacies.
+Arts act as historical evidence and symbolic representation for the rich history that we possess.